vacp2p/nim-libp2p/README.md

 ### What to expect?

-The current implementation implements a bare minimum set of components in order to provide a functional and interoperable libp2p implementation.
+This implementation has a bare minimum set of components in order to provide a functional and interoperable libp2p stack.
 These are:

 - A TCP transport
 - multistream-select